MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/speech-synthesis-markup-structure.md

 ## Bookmark element

 You can use the `bookmark` element in SSML to reference a specific location in the text or tag sequence.
-Then you will use the Speech SDK and subscribe to the `BookmarkReached` event to get the offset of each marker in the audio stream.
+Then you'll use the Speech SDK and subscribe to the `BookmarkReached` event to get the offset of each marker in the audio stream.
 The `bookmark` element won't be spoken.
 For more information, see [Subscribe to synthesizer events](how-to-speech-synthesis.md#subscribe-to-synthesizer-events).

 Usage of the `bookmark` element's attributes are described in the following table.